rob-ng15/Silice-Playground/risc-ice-v/README.md

 # RISC-ICE-V

 * Written in Silice
-    * Inspired by [ICE-V](https://github.com/sylefeb/Silice/blob/master/projects/ice-v/ice-v.ice) by @sylefeb
+    * Based upon ICE-V by [ICE-V](https://github.com/sylefeb/Silice/blob/master/projects/ice-v/ice-v.ice) by @sylefeb

 A simple Risc-V RV32IM 25mhz cpu, matched to the display and peripherals from [j1eforth](https://github.com/rob-ng15/Silice-Playground/tree/master/j1eforth/DE10NANO-ULX3S).
 Inspired by the need for an easier way to program and use the CPU than Forth.